ywher/Rein/readme.md

 ![Rein Framework](framework.png)

 ## 🔥 News!
-We have uploaded the checkpoint and config for +1/16 of Cityscapes training set.
+🔥 We have uploaded the checkpoint and config for +1/16 of Cityscapes training set, and it get **82.5%** in Cityscapes validation set!

-🔥 Rein is accepted in CVPR 2024!
+🔥 Rein is accepted in `CVPR2024`!

 🔥 Using only the data from the Cityscapes training set, we achieved an average mIoU of **77.56% on the ACDC** test set!
 This result ranks **first** in the DGSS methods on the ACDC [benchmark](https://acdc.vision.ee.ethz.ch/submissions/65b6848187f1a5171cf44c34)!
 Checkpoint is avaliable at [release](https://github.com/w1oves/Rein/releases/tag/Cityscapes).